gwolfis/cstv2-aws-workshop/docs/0_Getting_Started.md

   4. Select **Accept Terms**.
   5. Under `Terms and Conditions` you will find a table which shows `pending` wait for it to finish.
 It will take a minute or two before it publishes the 'effective date' and 'expiration date' of the subscription.

-You have completes this task.
+You have completed this task.

 [PREVIOUS](../README.md)      [NEXT](../docs/1_Setup_the_VPC_and_More.md)